 We took a look at how to use Windows Ink Workspace.
 This new feature in Windows 11/10 helps deliver a more personal Pen experience.
-Windows Ink empowers you to achieve more from your touch device, like Dell XPS or Surface.
-Acting as a central depot for the new features like Screen Sketch, Sketchpad, and a revamped Sticky Notes, Windows Ink manages to stand out of the conventional pen experience.
-Several developers are signing in on this to make pen-friendly apps, and we can see the expertise improving shortly.
+Windows Ink empowers you to get more from your touch device, such as a Laptop or a Surface.
+As a central depot for the new features like Screen Sketch, Sketchpad, and a revamped Sticky Notes, Windows Ink stands out from the conventional pen experience.
+Several developers are signing up for this to build pen-friendly apps, and we can expect expertise to improve shortly.

-However, if you are not much into drawing or do not own a touch device like Surface Book and Surface Pro 4, this guide will walk you through the steps to completely disable Windows Ink Workspace on your Windows 11/10 PC.
+However, if you are not much into drawing or do not own a touch device like Surface Book and Surface Pro, this guide will walk you through the steps to completely disable Windows Ink Workspace on your Windows 11/10 PC.

 Disable Windows Ink Workspace